 A bit off the beaten track and rarely touristy, Çamlıca Grove has views from the Asian side across to the Old City.
 If you don’t mind a bit of a climb, the thousands of tulips on the way up and the view from the top make it an enjoyable adventure.

-The tulip motif was used in Ottoman culture for hundreds of years, so you can have some fun spotting it as you explore.
+The tulip motif was widely used in Ottoman times, so you can have some fun spotting it as you explore.
 You’ll find versions on tiles in mosques and palaces around the city and in ceramic and textile designs on display in museums.
 Topkapı Palace, a great destination if you have children with you, is a particular treasure trove for tulips in Ottoman artwork.

 We thought you’d never ask!
-Istanbul’s Galata neighbourhood, on the European side, makes a central, enjoyable and characterful base for getting to all the parks featured.
-You can see the geography of everywhere we’ve mentioned in this special map:
+Istanbul’s Galata neighbourhood, on the European side, is our choice for a central, enjoyable and characterful base from which to get to all the parks featured.

-Most of our apartments are in Galata and any one of them would make a great base for your adventures.
-The boutique shops and cafes in the streets around have plenty of tempting discoveries for tulip-hunters too.
+Most of the apartments we offer are in Galata and any one of them would make a great home while you adventure.
+High ceilings, elegant decor and thoughtful touches will make your stay feel special and the boutique shops and cafés in the streets around have plenty of tempting discoveries for tulip-hunters.

 So if winter’s feeling a bit too long wherever you are now, come and discover what the 17th and 18th Century Tulip Fever fuss was all about!